Christmas: History

+Early and medieval era

-At the time of the 2nd century, the "earliest church records" indicate that "Christians were remembering and celebrating the birth of the Lord", an "observance [that] sprang up organically from the authentic devotion of ordinary believers."
-Though Christmas did not appear on the lists of festivals given by the early Christian writers Irenaeus and Tertullian, the Chronograph of 354 records that a Christmas celebration took place in Rome eight days before the calends of January.
-This section was written in AD 336, during the brief pontificate of Pope Mark.
+In the 2nd century, the "earliest church records" indicate that "Christians were remembering and celebrating the birth of the Lord", an "observance [that] sprang up organically from the authentic devotion of ordinary believers"; although "they did not agree upon a set date".
+The earliest document to place Jesus's birthday on December 25 is the Chronograph of 354 (also called the Calendar of Filocalus), which also names it as the birthday of Sol Invictus (the 'Invincible Sun').

+Liturgical historians generally agree that this part of the text was written in Rome in AD 336.
+This is consistent with the assertion that the date was formally set by Pope Julius I, bishop of Rome from 337 to 352.
+Though Christmas did not appear on the lists of festivals given by the early Christian writers Irenaeus and Tertullian, the early Church Fathers John Chrysostom, Augustine of Hippo, and Jerome attested to December 25 as the date of Christmas toward the end of the fourth century.
+December 25 was the traditional date of the winter solstice in the Roman Empire, where most Christians lived, and the Roman festival Dies Natalis Solis Invicti (birthday of Sol Invictus) had been held on this date since 274 AD.

 In the East, the birth of Jesus was celebrated in connection with the Epiphany on January 6.
-This holiday was not primarily about the nativity, but rather the baptism of Jesus.
+This holiday was not primarily about Christ's birth, but rather his baptism.
 Christmas was promoted in the East as part of the revival of Orthodox Christianity that followed the death of the pro-Arian Emperor Valens at the Battle of Adrianople in 378.
 The feast was introduced in Constantinople in 379, in Antioch by John Chrysostom towards the end of the fourth century, probably in 388, and in Alexandria in the following century.
-The presence of hymns for the feast in the Georgian Iadgari demonstrates that it was celebrated in Jerusalem by the 6th century at the latest.
+The Georgian Iadgari demonstrates that Christmas was celebrated in Jerusalem by the sixth century.

-The first recorded Christmas celebration was in Rome on December 25, AD 336.
-In the 3rd century, the date of the nativity was the subject of great interest.
-Around AD 200, Clement of Alexandria wrote: